sass/sass/spec/at-rules/unknown.md

   [current style rule]: ../style-rules.md#current-style-rule
   [keyframe block]: ../style-rules.md#current-style-rule

-* If `parent` is a keyframe block, throw an error.

 * If `rule` has `Statements`:

   * If `parent` isn't set, append `css` to [the current module]'s CSS.